Licensed Psychologist specializing in the clinical treatment of Obsessive Compulsive Disorder (OCD) and anxiety disorders.

 Learn More

-• We have lived experience with - and an appreciation of - the culture that comes with high-pressure, high responsibility roles.
-Professionals typically seen at our clinic include:
+• I have lived experience with - and an appreciation of - the culture that comes with high-pressure, high responsibility roles.
+Professionals typically seen at my clinic include:

 • Nurses, Veterinary staff, Physicians, and other healthcare professionals